DennySWijaya/NextCloudPI-local/README.md

 - Download and install **BalenaEtcher** from its official website.

-- Open BalenaEtcher, select the downloaded NextCloudPi image, and your SD card.
+- Open BalenaEtcher, select the downloaded NextCloudPi image, and the prepared SD card.

 - Click "Flash!" to write the image to the SD card.